lolastudio/RTKLIB-CV/readme.md

 --------------------------------------------------------------------------------

-OVERVIEW

-RTKLIB is an open source program package for standard and precise positioning with GNSS (global navigation satellite system).
-RTKLIB consists of a portable program library and several APs (application programs) utilizing the library.

 #
 #  RTKLIB 2.4.3

-### DESCRIPTION

-The development branch for RTKLIB 2.4.3.

-### OVERVIEW

 RTKLIB is an open source program package for standard and precise positioning with GNSS (global navigation satellite system).
 RTKLIB consists of a portable